alalieva/E-Learning-Business-Analytics/README.md

     val = result.iloc[0, 0]
     print(f'   {table}.{pk} — duplicates: {val}')
   ```
+See full examples in

 - **Staging Layer**
    Cleaned and standardized intermediate tables were created for further transformations.

 - **Data Marts**
-   Final analytical tables were built for KPI calculations, segmentation, retention, and dashboard reporting.
+   Final analytical tables were built for KPI calculations, segmentation, retention.

 4. **Visualization**
    Processed marts were connected to Tableau to build the final interactive dashboard.